HARSHAN-ASMODAY/namakarikadai/README.md

 ---

-**NAMA KARI KADAI** - Where every dish tells a story of passion and tradition. 🍛✨
+**Delicious Foods** - Where every dish tells a story of passion and tradition. 🍛✨